Get a quick quote

 They rest peacefully in their coffin at our mortuary until the cremation, and then they are given a unique ceramic disc which survives the cremation and guarantees the identity of their ashes.

-This myth is because a direct cremation is sometimes called an ‘unattended cremation’.
-It doesn’t mean there’s no-one at the crematorium, it just means family don’t have a service there.
-The professional staff are always in attendance, performing the cremation with the utmost care and respect.
+Because direct cremation is sometimes called an "unattended cremation," some believe there is no one there.
+However, it doesn’t mean there’s no-one at the crematorium, it just means family don’t have a service there.
+Our professional staff are always in attendance, performing the cremation with the utmost care and respect.

 In fact, in a traditional funeral, although the coffin may go behind a curtain during the ceremony (known as the ‘committal’), the cremation doesn’t usually happen there and then – it may be performed several days later.
 In that regard, a traditional funeral is no different from a direct cremation – family aren’t there during the actual cremation.

-Pure Cremation also offers family the option to have a service at our crematorium, whether in our chapel or Oak Room, if they wish.
+Pure Cremation also offers family the option to have a service in our own crematoria, whether in our chapel or dedicated rooms, if they wish.

 Cremations are far more common than burials nowadays, which means you’re not likely to have a gravestone, but there will be an urn containing the person’s ashes.
 This could be kept at a family member’s home, or in a columbarium (typically a room in a church or cemetery building with ‘niches’, which are cubbyholes for holding urns).